pamathieu/dotnet-core/README.md

 .NET Core Installations.

-1) We are using Ubuntu 18.04 on-premise to run docker image the current verstion 2.2 Remember, At this momment we are writing this doc, the LTS verstion is 2.1 which can be installed by running: docker pull mcr.microsoft.com/dotnet/core/sdk:2.1  (best suited for production in term of life time support)
+1) We are using Ubuntu 18.04 on-premises to run docker image the current verstion 2.2 Remember, At this momment we are writing this doc, the LTS verstion is 2.1 which can be installed by running: docker pull mcr.microsoft.com/dotnet/core/sdk:2.1  (best suited for production in term of life time support)

     i) prerequisite: We need to install Docker.
 See my installation file                                                              (https://github.com/pamathieu/docker/blob/master/install_docker.sh)